TerrorJack/erumpo/README.md

  - `+`/`-`/`*`/`/`: arithmetic operators for `Int`/`Float` type

 For the precise semantics of comparison/arithmetic, refer the `Interpreter` module of the implementation.
 Structured comparison is enabled, for example, the comparison result of two strings (lists of `Char`s) is decided by lexicographical comparison.
 However, comparing two ADT values with different constructors will cause a type error. (for convenience, `nil` is less than any value)

+## Implementation Internals

+### Overview

+Currently Erumpo has an interpreter written in Haskell.
+The interpreter program is divided into the following 5 modules:

+ - `Common.hs`, includes the common type definitions for the whole interpreter program
+ - `Interpreter.hs`, includes the expression evaluator and utility functions for pattern matching, comparing/printing values, etc
+ - `Main.hs`, launches an interactive REPL with empty environment
+ - `Parser.hs`, includes a naive monadic PEG(Parsing Expression Grammars) parser.
+Support for syntactic sugar (the [] notation/multi-parameter functions) are implemented here and not visible to the interpreter
+ - `REPL.hs`, includes the REPL and implements `declare`/`import` declarations

+### Environment Model

+The evaluation of an Erumpo expression is done in an environment, which is a set of bindings from variable names to values. `Common.hs` includes the definition of the environment: `type Env = Map.Map String Val`.
+The Haskell standard module `Data.Map` is used, which internally is a persistent binary search tree.
+Using it simplifies the implementation (in C/C++ there is no persistent data structure in the standard libraries!), reduces variable insertion/lookup overhead and preserves enough information to support `eval` expressions on strings.

+### Structured Comparison

+Erumpo supports structured comparison.
+For example, evaluating `(< [2 3 5 7] [2 4 6])` yields `true`.
+In general, there are two types of comparisons: comparison for equality (similar to the `Eq` type class in Haskell) and comparison for ordering (similar to the `Ord` type class in Haskell).

+When comparing two values of different types for equality, the result is `false`, but the result is fatal error when comparing them for ordering.
+The comparison for equality is used for matching constant patterns.

+For convenience, `nil` is less than any value.
+Then we can obtain a lexicographical order for ADT values.

+### Monadic Code Style

+Error handling in other languages involves checking return values or using `try`/`catch` constructs to play with exceptions.
+These styles produce a lot of boilerplate code.
+Instead, the `Maybe` monad is used throughout the program for simple and effective error handling, and Haskell provides the `do` notation as a handy syntactic sugar.

 ## License